iviviano/Algorithms/Grading/HW1.md

 TOTAL: 100/100
 ```

+Please sign the Honor Code!
+You're grade will not be updated on campuswire until you do so.

 Great job!
 For future, it is usually a good idea to test the empty list for most procedures operating on lists.